Data Centers in Ukraine

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located within Ukraine as of September 2025.
-Businesses connect to hyperscale cloud providers like AWS, Google Cloud, and Azure via dedicated links to network hubs in Warsaw, Poland, or Frankfurt, Germany.
+Direct Cloud On-Ramps: There are no direct, in-country public cloud on-ramps from major providers, as of September 2025.
+Businesses require private network extensions or IP transit to connect to cloud regions.
+The nearest hubs for dedicated access are Warsaw, Poland, and Frankfurt, Germany.

-Internet Exchange Points (IXPs): The Ukrainian Internet Exchange (UA-IX) is the country's primary peering point.
-It plays a critical role in keeping domestic traffic within national borders, reducing latency and improving performance for local users.
+Internet Exchange Points (IXPs): The Ukrainian Internet Exchange (UA-IX) is the primary peering point in the country.
+It facilitates efficient, low-latency traffic exchange between local ISPs, content providers, and enterprises, keeping domestic traffic within national borders.

-Bare Metal: Bare metal server options are available from several local and regional providers.
-For deployments requiring a broader European footprint, providers like OVHcloud offer solutions from nearby data centers.
+Bare Metal: Bare metal server options are available, primarily from regional European providers.
+Services from providers like OVHcloud offer dedicated server infrastructure from nearby European locations to serve the Ukrainian market.

 Power Analysis